LaMavia/paralio/README.md

   }
 )()
 ```
+# On using the REPL
+Paralio comes a built-in repl to make your (mine) life easier.
+It lets you access the app instance and run some useful commands.
+## self
+You can access the main app instance with the `self` variable.
+I.e.: `> self.output`
+## .save <path>
+Let's you save the output to a specified path (defaults to the cwd).
+## .rerun
+In case you want to rerun your application, here you go!

 # Motivation
 I was basically scraping some information of the [wikipedia](https://www.wikipedia.org/).
 It was taking a few minutes to run over **just 54 pages**.
-So I thought to myself "What can I do to speed it up?" and the obvious answer came to my mind: **multi-thereding**.
-The idea itself was brilliant, but I ran into some problems, namely: overloading my cpu with 54 processes.
+So I thought to myself "What can I do to speed it up?" and the obvious answer came to my mind: **multi-threading**.
+The idea itself was brilliant, but I ran into some problems, namely: overloading my cpu with 54 processes...
 Then I decided to limit the number of processes data at one time and it worked.
-After that some improvements came to my mind and bada bim, bada boom - **Paralio** got born.
+After that some improvements came to my mind and bada bim, bada boom - **Paralio** was born.